On the homogeneous ergodic bilinear averages with M\"{o}bius and liouville weights

-and the proof of the theorem is complete. \end{proof} \begin{rem}An alternative proof similar to Bourgain's proof can be obtained by using the Fourier transform instead of the discrete Fourier transform to obtain the same inequalities.
+\begin{rem}An alternative proof similar to Bourgain's proof can be obtained by using the Fourier transform instead of the discrete Fourier transform to obtain the same inequalities.
 We recall that the Fourier transform is defined on abelian group $G$ by

 where $\chi$ is a character of $G$.
 For a nice account on the discrete Fourier transform and related topics we refer to \cite{Stein}.
 For the classical Fourier analysis on groups, we refer to \cite{Rudin}. \end{rem}